kwan22/habits/level1.md

 \
 <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/3a_key1.webp" width = "480">

-Introducing the "red dot": be aware of when Oshiro is about to charge and ensure you have space to dodge.
+The "red dot": be aware of when Oshiro is about to charge and ensure you have space to dodge.
 Whether your strat is able to line up with the Oshiro cycles shown in the clips depends on your movement: apply the red-dot principle to whatever Oshiro cycle you end up settling upon.
 \
     <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/3a_final_1.webp" width = "480">
     <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/3a_final_2.webp" width = "480">